Please enable JavaScript in your browser to use this page.

 Planning obligations, also known as Section 106 agreements, are legal agreements we make with developers.
 These agreements cover measures, or obligations, to mitigate any negative effects of the development on the local area.
 Without these agreements, the developments would be unacceptable in planning terms.

-Developers should be aware that, depending on the nature, scale and location of their development, we make seek planning obligations through the Section 106 mechanism, in addition to the payment of CIL.
+You should be aware that, depending on the nature, scale and location of your development, we make seek planning obligations through the Section 106 mechanism, in addition to the payment of the Community Infrastructure Levy (CIL).

 Planning Obligations (Supplementary Planning Document)